About

 SCYM and our Tutors

 Saffron Centre for Young Musicians was established in 2015 and provides emerging musicians aged 4-18 in the East of England with a unique opportunity to play in an ensemble, participate in workshops and have individual tuition for instruments including woodwind, brass, strings, piano, guitars, percussion as well as singing.
 In addition to these practical lessons, students may opt for more academic subjects; composition, musical history, theory and aural perception.
-Ensembles on offer range from a full brass band, a symphony orchestra, choirs, jazz and wind ensembles and a variety of string ensembles.
-We also provide an early years music programme, including Kodaly method classes for children aged 4 and up.
-Each year SCYM students are offered places to read music at university or conservatoire, but not everyone specialises in music.
-We do all love it though!

 Working within a wide curriculum, every student has an opportunity to develop their individual musicianship across the broadest possible spectrum.
 The Centre operates every Saturday in term-time for 30 Saturdays over the academic year, and is suitable for any young musician who is already able to sing or play an instrument.
 Places are offered on the basis of potential, taking into account the candidates age, musical education and experiences to date.
 Those with sufficient potential can be accepted at any stage of their musical development, and there is no minimum standard.

-The partnership that forms Saffron Centre for Young Musicians is formed of Saffron Hall, Essex Music Education Hub and Saffron Walden County High School.
+The partnership that forms Saffron Centre for Young Musicians is formed of Saffron Hall, Essex Music Service and Saffron Walden County High School.
 This leads to many first class and unique opportunities for performance, masterclasses and workshops as well as holiday courses.
 SCYM’s tutors are experienced and committed music educators and we are proud to say that we are strong and friendly community.
 We look forward to seeing you soon!

 Staff Profiles

-Kate Llewellyn
+Head of Centre: Kate Llewellyn

 PGDipGSMD, GRNCM, PPRNCM